Welcome to

 In my blogs you’ll find responses to the questions people ask me most often, reflections on grief and loss, and thoughts on navigating the tougher edges of life with strength and honesty, when you find yourself at life’s crossroads.

 Some posts are grief-specific.
 Others are more broadly about what it means to live a meaningful, connected life when things fall apart.
 And in the good times too!
-Over the years, I’ve learned that one person’s question is often shared by many—so if there’s something on your mind, please ask.
-I’m always open to exploring what’s happening for you here and I love responding to real-life questions in a two way conversation rather than me preaching away in a cone of silence!
+Over the years, I’ve learned that one person’s question is often shared by many - so if there’s something on your mind, please ask.
+I’m always open to exploring what’s happening for you here and I love responding to real-life questions in a two way conversation rather than me preaching away in a cone of silence.

 I’m not into pretence or perfection.
-Just being human—like you—trying to piece together a life out of the cards we’re dealt.
+Just being human - like you - trying to piece together a life out of the cards we’re dealt.
 I’m proud to hear these blog conversations have helped many.
 I hope they help you too.

-Ask A Question.
+Ask Me A Question.

 Mother’s Day is Complicated

+We’ve just lost our precious daughter.
+My world has collapsed.
 What helped you get through this and keep living?
 I can’t imagine going on.
+I just don’t know what to do.

 Feeling lost after graduation, career change or personal loss?
 Discover why trusting the process—as Steve Jobs once did—can guide you through uncertainty.
 With real stories, reflections on resilience, and a reminder that plans change, this is a guide for finding clarity when the future’s unclear.